jdcloudcom/en/documentation/Developer-Tools/CodeDeploy/Operation-Guide/Details2.md

 **Cancel**

-The deploying/rolling back task will be canceled.
-Please note that the rollback is not supported for the deployed/rolled back task, i.e. the program package versions of different instances are inconsistent in the same deployment group.
+The deploying task will be canceled.
+Please note that the rollback is not supported for the deployed task, i.e. the program package versions of different instances are inconsistent in the same deployment group.

 **Rollback**